In this text, you have best waterproof shell jackets for men, from many different top brands, plenty of various options to choose, so keep reading.

 5. Columbia Sportswear men Sleeker jacket

 This Sleeker Jacket is one of the most affordable items here in the list.
-The fabric is a durable Omni-Tech Grey Back ripstop 100% nylon, and you also have a lining which is polyester and nylon 210T taffeta.
+The fabric is a durable Omni-Tech Grey Back ripstop 100% nylon, and you also have a lining that is polyester and nylon 210T taffeta.

-The jacket is waterproof and breathable but I do not see it as a tool for very aerobic activities; this is more suitable for around town use and for some simple outdoor activities.
+The jacket is waterproof and breathable but I do not see it as a tool for very aerobic activities; this is more suitable for around-town use and for some simple outdoor activities.

 There are two pockets only but they are with LightRail zippers.
 You have mesh inside and the openings are very long on purpose, to improve ventilation.
 Note that there are no pit zips here.
 In principle, this is not compulsory, I have jackets of this type.

-The design is such that it allows for layering, so with a good fleece underneath this jacket, you can use it in the winter time.
+The design is such that it allows for layering, so with a good fleece underneath this jacket, you can use it in the wintertime.
 This is how I use my own rain shell jackets.